Operator moving pallets with an electric pallet jack in a warehouse

 When Is Buying Worth It?

-Buying is a great option if:
+Buying is often worth it if:

 • You operate a warehouse or distribution center with frequent pallet movement